PapaRascal2020/eloquent-ai/README.md

 ## Eloquent AI for Laravel
 An eloquent approach to AI in Laravel.

-### What does this package do?
-Well, at the moment it is a wrapper for OpenAI (four services) and MinstralAI (one service).
+### About
+Inspired by Eloquent ORM, Eloquent AI provides a wrapper for interacting with AI.

+**AI Models Supported:**

+- Open Ai
+  - gpt-3.5-turbo
+  - gpt-4
+  - tts-1
+  - tts-1-hd
+  - dall-e-2
+  - dall-e-3
+  - whisper-1
+- Mistral AI
+  - mistral-small-latest
+- Claude AI
+   - claude-3-opus-20240229
+   - claude-3-sonnet-20240229
+   - claude-3-haiku-20240307

-The aim of this project is to create a package where switching the AI provider does not mean a huge rewrite of code.
+The aim of this project is to create a package where switching between AIs and there models as simple as possible.

-This will be achieved by created a common syntax for calling different Ai's and change models in a way that is similar to eloquent.
+This will be achieved by created a common syntax for calling different services (Completions, Text To Speech, Speech To Text, Text To Image) in a way that is similar to eloquent.

 Examples of the syntax are at the bottom of this readme.

-> [!CAUTION]
-> This package is in very early development and should not be on a production server.

 ### Installation